Uncategorized 13 min read

 Lingual Braces: Hidden Behind the Teeth

 The biggest win?
 They’re completely hidden from view.
 You could be having an intense teeth-straightening session, and the world would be none the wiser.
 However, every magic trick comes with its secrets.
 Lingual braces can initially feel a tad strange on the tongue and might affect speech slightly.
 And when it comes to cleaning, they demand a bit more TLC.
-Those hard-to-reach spots can be a challenge but with the right tools and a pinch of patience, it’s all manageable.
+Those hard-to-reach spots can be a challenge, but with the right tools and a pinch of patience, it’s all manageable.

 So, if you’re all about keeping things on the down-low and love surprises, lingual braces might just be the Invisalign alternative you’ve been looking for.